Table of Contents

 To achieve a good quality DIY paint job for the Flat Top Hydraulic Tipping Trailer you are looking at between $500-$800 and even more if using a 2 part epoxy paint.

-Painting pros and cons
+Painting pros & cons

-Aesthetic customisation – can paint different parts in different colours to suit branding. | Lower durability – prone to chipping and flaking. |
+- Aesthetic customisation – can paint different parts in different colours to suit branding.

-Suitable for the DIYer. | Labour intensive. |
+- Suitable for the DIYer.

-Cheaper than other methods. | Re-coating required every 5-10 years. |
+- Re-coating required every 5-10 years.

-Easily repairable. | Poor choice for boat trailers. |
+- Poor choice for boat trailers.

 You should now have a pretty good overview of each trailer finish, and if we haven’t already communicated this enough, painting your trailer is crucial for safeguarding against rust and corrosion which will only give you headaches!

-Important tips
+Important Tips

 - Choose the coating to suit the environment it will be used in.